-Working in conjunction with client parser application 38, mechanism for collecting additional NIMs.
-Line 29 defines 40 the login construct accepts the user login and sends it to server 50 for validation (218).
+Working in conjunction with client parser application 38, the login construct accepts the user login and sends it to server 50 for validation (218).
 As illustrated in the exemplary system of FIG. 1, web server 58 includes a login validation module 66 to verify the login identifier provided by user (220).
 Typically, processing step 220 involves a look-up operation in which the login identifier is used to query user profile database 76 for an unprocessed or raw user profile that matches the login identifier.
 In embodiments that include a password, validation step 220 includes a password verification step.
 Successful completion of processing step requires entry of a valid login identifier sequence in processing step 218.
 When processing step 220 has been successfully completed, the raw or unprocessed user profile corresponding to the login identifier is obtained from user profile database 76 (FIG. 1) (222) and is processed by user profile process module 68 to produce a processed or finalized user profile that is delivered to client 26 (226).
 In sonic embodiments, a user profile 76 includes user contact information, such as the name, address, telephone number and email address of a user.
 Additionally, some embodiments of system 10 provide different types of access privileges.
 For example one embodiment of the present invention includes developer access privileges, administration access privilege, and general user access privileges.
 In such embodiments, the access privileges that have been granted to a user are stored in the user profile 76 associated with the user.

 The processed user profile includes a reference to each NIM in system 10 that is associated with the login identifier provided in processing step 216.
 One of the NIMs referenced by the processed user profile is the home NIM that corresponds to the login identifier provided in processing step 216.
-When executed in conjunction with client parser application 38 in processing step 226, the home NIM provides a mechanism for accessing each of the NIMs referenced by the pro- 5 cessed user profile Like the login construct, the home NIM includes several components, including pull down menus and screen manipulation functionality.
+When executed in conjunction with client parser application 38 in processing step 226, the home NIM provides a mechanism for accessing each of the NIMs referenced by the processed user profile Like the login construct, the home NIM includes several components, including pull down menus and screen manipulation functionality.
 The reference to the home NIM in the processed user profile includes the system 10 address of each of these components.
 Therefore, in one embodiment, construction of the home NIM in processing step 226 involves one or more requests to server 50 and/or server 82 for content (228) that is then rendered (230) in accordance with the home NIM description provided in the processed user profile.
-In some embodiments, the home NIM is distinct from other NIMs in the sense that a large proportion of the home NIM in such embodiments is pre-compiled.
-Such embodiments are advantageous because some of the functionality provided by the home NIM requires substantial cli- 20 ent 30 processing resources.
-Therefore, to minimize such processing resource requirements, many aspects of the home NIM are pre-compiled in some embodiments.
-In other embodiments, however, the home NIM has a structure that is substantially the same as a regular NIM.
-In such embodi- 25 ments, simple script commands are used to identify the NIM as a home NIM.
+In some embodiments, the home NIM is distinct from other NIMs in the sense that a large proportion example describes select data.
+In some embodiments, the user is granted specific privileges and the extent to which the user is granted access to system 10 is regulated by the types of privileges that have been granted to the user.